 Recently my friend called me very seriously to ask if it would really be the worst thing if she just killed her husband.
 Perplexed by her shocking question, I asked her to calm down first while a series of scenarios ran through my mind as to what could have gone wrong.
 I assumed infidelity as a possibility for her outburst but the reason for her dissatisfaction with her husband turned out to be his ‘laziness’.
-She confessed to being frustrated of having a lazy husband.
-Her husband is, simply put, lazy.
+She confessed to being frustrated with her lazy husband.

 Her husband’s inability to get things done had been making her angry for quite some time now and she just could not take it anymore.
-Finally, all hell broke loose on one day when she was already overwhelmed from multitasking in the kitchen with the cooking and the baby all at once, without any help from her lazy partner.
+Finally, all hell broke loose one day when she was already overwhelmed with multitasking, handling cooking and the baby all at once, without any help from her lazy partner.
 Just then, the doorbell rang, and since she was preoccupied, she could not exactly get to the door.
 Expecting such a basic thing from her husband was also a mistake.
 Her husband kept calling her from the other room, asking her to open the door while he kept lounging in bed.

-She frantically enters the room only to find out that her husband was too lazy to switch on the lights and needed her assistance to do so.
+She frantically entered the room only to find out that her husband was too lazy to switch on the lights and needed her assistance to do so.
 All I managed to say to this was, “No comments”, after listening to her story.
-I could have looked at it with a sense of humour but I knew exactly how she felt and I didn’t know how she could deal with a lazy husband.
+I could have looked at it with a sense of humor but I knew exactly how she felt and I didn’t know how she could deal with a lazy husband.

 Laziness is a luxury that most husbands enjoy, especially in India.
 Indian men spend a mere 19 minutes a day on housework, even when both spouses are working, says a report.
 Gender inequality in terms of household chores is related to the patriarchal upbringing of men, even in modern times.
 Surprisingly, even educated mothers tend to ignore this lackadaisical approach their boys have toward their domestic responsibilities.